od-8/Odin-Project/README.md

 # Odin-Project-
-Stuff related to odin project
+Code related to the Odin Project